8 Things You Need to Make Sushi at Home

 Moribashi

-Sushi Preparation FAQs
+Sushi Kit FAQs

-• What are the sushi rollers called?
-A makisu is name for the flexible bamboo rolling mat used for making sushi rolls.
+A makisu is the name for the flexible bamboo rolling mat used for making sushi rolls.

-• What knives are used for sushi?
-Generally the knives used in making sushi are a deba, for butchering fish, a yanagi or sujihiki for filleting fish and a gyuto
+Generally, the knives used in making sushi include a deba for butchering fish, a yanagi or sujihiki for filleting fish, and a gyuto or chef’s knife for a variety of tasks and to cut sushi rolls.

-• What knife is best for cutting sushi rolls?
 Any sharp knife can be used to cut sushi rolls.
-We recommend an all purpose Japanese Gyuto Knife for most kitchen tasks.
+We recommend an all-purpose Japanese Gyuto knife for most kitchen tasks, but any sharp knife can be a sushi knife.

 ← Older Post Newer Post →